“For last year’s words belong to last year’s language. And next year’s words await another voice.” – T.S. Eliot, Four Quartets

 A more differentiated discussion about the roles and tasks for the E2.0 project management

 A second topic that I like to see evolve is the discussion about the differentiated tasks and roles for the project management of “E20/Social Initiatives”.
 As the projects need to be driven from inside of the organization we need to define accepted job descriptions for people working on these projects.
+There are various understandings and definitons about the E2.0 project manager, the adoption manager, the internal community manager and so on.
+From the discussions at our conferences and with a German working group on internal community management I have develop the idea of five different roles in the E20 project:

 - Project Lead for the E2.0/Social Initiative: This person is in charge for the overall progress and success of the project.
 He/she should overlook the different activities for the adoption and cultural change.
 This role likely reports to the management board – mainly on achieved business goals with the enablement of the social initiative.